 When AUTO is selected, the recirculated air feature operates automatically for existing conditions.
-However, $\checkmark$ will not be displayed in the display window.
-If $\checkmark$ is pressed again, $\checkmark$ will not be displayed in the display window and the EATC system will remain in AUTO operation.
+However, will not be displayed in the display window.
+If is pressed again, will must be displayed in the display window and the EATC system will remain in AUTO operation.
 To return to automatic recirculated air operation, press AUTO.